-The oil we transport must meet rigorous quality specifications as filed with the National Energy Board (NEB) and the U.S. regulator.
-Every batch of product entering the Enbridge Mainline system is tested by our lab technicians to ensure it meets quality specifications.
-These specifications for viscosity, density, temperature, volatility and sediment-and-water content are strictly enforced.
+The products we move - crude oil, natural gas, condensate, NGLs - must meet rigorous quality specifications as filed with the Canada Energy Regulator (CER) and the U.S. regulator.
+We can only carry products that meet these specifications.
+Every batch of product entering the Enbridge Mainline system is tested by our lab technicians to ensure it meets quality specifications for viscosity, density, temperature, volatility, and sediment-andwater content - and are strictly enforced.
 Enbridge transports oil that comes from both conventional and unconventional production, including the Canadian oil sands, via our Mainline system to refineries across North America.

 We have been transporting crude oil from Canada's oil sands region since 1968.
-There is nothing new about transporting this form of crude oil, otherwise known as diluted bitumen or dilbit.
-It would be illogical for an operator to risk its massive investment in pipeline infrastructure by transporting products with significant corrosion risk to pipeline steel.
+There is nothing new about transporting this form of crude oil, otherwise known as diluted bitumen ("dilbit").

+It would be completely illogical for an operator to risk its massive investment in pipeline infrastructure by transporting products with significant corrosion risk to pipeline steel.
 And in recent years, independent scientific studies have unequivocally reported that dilbit carries no internal corrosivity risk.
-Enbridge has never experienced an internal corrosion failure on our Mainline pipeline system.
+In fact, Enbridge has never experienced an internal corrosion failure on our Mainline pipeline system.